The Mount Wellington cable car company gets the profits, who cops the costs?

 The revenue result, by the way, comes out of a black box.
 The figures were supplied to the economist by the MWCC's controlling company Riser + Gain.
 They wrote the revenue figures for themselves and will not release them.

 The MWCC proposal also includes a shuttle bus service from the city to the Base Station.
 Presently, local tour bus companies and many taxis ferry cruise boat passengers to the summit: their business would become less profitable.
 Tour operators running day trips to Port Arthur, Boonerong Park and Richmond vineyards etc would also suffer a leakage of customers.
 To the extent that economic activity simply transfers form one operator to another, the economic activity is not increased.

-The report also explains further impacts that, until its release under FOI, had hardly been raised:
+The report also explains further impacts that, until its release under Right to Information, had hardly been raised:

-• Contrary to the MWCC's claim that a cable car will "grow Tasmania’s tourism appeal", the report says “the cable car does not, in itself, drive new demand” and “is unlikely to induce additional demand”.
+• The report says “the cable car does not, in itself, drive new demand” and “is unlikely to induce additional demand”.

 The proponent claims that over 200 jobs will be created during construction, but the report points out that the bulk of these jobs will not go to Tasmanians.
 "The [number redacted] jobs in constructing the cableway will be mostly high specialised interstate and European staff."

-• The interests and concerns of locals are not worth catering for.
-“Local patronage is forecast to be a relatively small proportion of total riders.”
+• The interests and concerns of locals are not worth catering for because “Local patronage is forecast to be a relatively small proportion of total riders.”